SeniorIgor/Vegefoods/README.md

 ## Learning Outcomes

-- Built a full MERN‑stack application integrating React frontend with a MongoDB backend using Express.
+- Built a full MERN-stack application integrating React frontend with a MongoDB backend using Express.
 - Designed and managed global state using Redux (actions, reducers), and handled async API calls.
 - Implemented secure user auth (JWT), route protection, and proper separation of concerns.
-- Learned to deploy a full‑stack app (serving both frontend and backend from one server) and work with environment configuration.
+- Learned to deploy a full-stack app (serving both frontend and backend from one server) and work with environment configuration.
 - Gained experience in designing RESTful APIs, error handling, and database schema design.

 ---